cadebrown/codetn/index.md

 {: .center}
 ![shot 2]({{site.baseurl}}images/shot2.png)

-The left hand side is already somewhat sorted (this is the process of insertion sort), and the ones on the right are not in order.
+The left hand side is already somewhat sorted (this is the process of selection sort), and the ones on the right are not in order.

 ## Settings